teamforus/foundation/manuals/development/refinement.md

 3. Does this introduce useful new functionality?

-Introducting new functionality should be done, if it is certain that this will be useful for existing users.
-This should be done carefully in order to make sure that this does not increase complexity, but instead creates a simpler, more powerful and more useful product for our users.
+Introducting new functionality should only be done if it is certain that this will be useful for existing users.
+It should be done carefully in order to make sure that this does not increase complexity, but instead creates a simpler, more powerful, elegant and useful product for our users.